IBM-Cloud/ansible-collection-ibm/docs/ibm_iam_service_api_key.rst

     API key value for this API key

-  store_value (False, bool, None)
+  description (False, str, None)
-    Boolean value deciding whether API key value is retrievable in the future
+    description of the API key

   file (False, str, None)
     File where api key is to be stored

-  name (True, str, None)
-    (Required for new resource) Name of the Service API key

-  description (False, str, None)
-    description of the API key

-  locked (False, bool, None)
-    The API key cannot be changed if set to true

   id (False, str, None)